For the 3rd edition of the KAMIRA PHOTO AWARD, 4 different Prizes will once again be awarded by a jury of professionals from the world of Photography.

 The competition is open to professional or amateur photographers , of all nationalities , aged 18 or over .

 Applications can only be submitted online .
-Registration is open from March 06 to April 25, 2025.
+Registration is open from January 20th to March 5th, 2026.
 The theme is free, photos can be in black and white or in color.

-The jury will meet in the first week of May 2025 and the selected candidates will be informed individually no later than the end of May 2025.
+The jury will meet in the first week of Avril 2026 and the selected candidates will be informed individually no later than the end of May 2025.
 They will have to provide high definition files of their photographs.
 Candidates who do not provide the requested information will be disqualified.

 General conditions of participation